 You should also consider how far away you want to be from the city.
 It is an hour drive from our property to town and we enjoy being that far out.

 Income is another thing that you must consider.
 Although living off-grid is less expensive, there are still things that you’ll need.
 Auto, health and life insurance as well as items like propane, fuel and satellite services.
 We are planning to open an excavation business, so we started buying the equipment while we are still in the city.
 We will also sell our house and hopefully get enough to get the business off the ground.
+I am also looking into ways to make money from home.
 If you don’t have a way to make money from your property, either an online business or a service business, check the local job market for your options.

 Off-Grid Power Sources